raulgsh/driftcontrol-action-public/README.md

 - Provide context about the cross-layer impact
 - Help reviewers understand the full scope of changes

-See [.github/driftcontrol.yml.example](.github/driftcontrol.yml.example) for a complete configuration example.

 ## 📊 Performance Benchmarks

-DriftControl is optimized for speed and efficiency:
+DriftControl is optimized for speed and efficiency with parallel analyzer execution:

 | Metric | Target | Actual | Status |
 |--------|--------|--------|--------|